In This Article

 - Institutions should reference measurable objectives in “current and formal plans to advance sustainability”, such as strategic plans, campus master plans, sustainability plans, etc. Informal initiatives, planned activities, or objectives from draft plans do not count.

-- Responses under Measurable Sustainability Objectives should include detail on the actual objective or target, and must cite the name of the plan or include a link to the plan where it is found.
+- Part 1: Responses should reference some form of measurable objective, and must cite the name of the plan where it is found.
 Simply referencing an external document or indicating that “measurable objectives under this area exist” is not sufficient.